 Welcome To Jeddah

 My name is Fahad Zelai and it is a pleasure to welcome you to InterContinental Jeddah.
-My team and I will ensure that all your needs are met and look forward to having you stay with us.
+My team and I will ensure that all your needs are met and make your stay a memorable one.

 At the Hotel Lobby, Main Reception